Ben-Brandaucode/Optional-Lecture-Triple-Threat/2. Markdown/AllTheThings.md

 https://theportalist.com/50-of-the-best-fantasy-characters-ever

-1. Bilbo Baggins from *The Hobbit*
+1. Gollum from *The Hobbit* // develop
 1. Death from *Discworld*
 1. Harry Potter
 1. Tyrion Lannister from *A Song of Ice and Fire*